tlwilliams895/data-structures-and-algorithms/src/chapters/algorithm-analysis/insertion-sort.rst

    //   new element (8) is not smaller than sorted elements[0] (3)
    //   -- pass b --
    //   new element (8) is not smaller than sorted elements[1] (4)
-   //   insert new element to the end of sorted elements
+   //   new element (8) was not smaller than any sorted elements so insert it at the end of sorted elements

    // -- pass 3 --
    // sorted elements: [3, 4, 8]